 Consistently keeping your customer retention rate above 65%

-Monthly increase of customer engagement across platforms
+Monthly increase in customer engagement across platforms

 Quarterly increase in customer lifetime value (CLTV)

 The specific goals you set will depend on what exactly your organization is looking to gain from its retention strategy.